andygrunwald/megos/README.md

 Please have a look at the [GoDoc documentation](https://godoc.org/github.com/andygrunwald/megos) for a detailed API description.

-## Examples
+## Examples / use cases

+A (small) list of usecases how this library can be used:

+* Determine the leader of a Mesos cluster
+* Get a list of all completed Mesos tasks
+* Get the stdout and stderr of a failed mesos task
+* Get the statistics and push it to a different backend

-Further a few examples how the API can be used.
+Further more a few examples how the API can be used and the code looks like.
-A few more examples are available in the [GoDoc examples section](https://godoc.org/github.com/andygrunwald/megos#pkg-examples).

 ### TODO